Gsantomaggio/turtle/README.md

 ![alt tag](https://raw.githubusercontent.com/Gsantomaggio/turtle/master/doc/images/ResourcesCounter.png)

+#####What's the plan for the future?
+Well, my aim is to create an pluggable Publish and Subscribe system tag based.
+Starting with a library, then an essential asynchronous broker and finally a scalable broker.

-#####Does it support the cluster?
+#####What about the cluster?
-The project is just started and it is only a library, I’m making some test with JGroups (http://www.jgroups.org/), soon I’ll release the first cluster version.
+I’m making some test with JGroups (http://www.jgroups.org/).